 Tax Free Childcare (for children aged 0-11) – You could get up to £2000 per child each year!

-• Earning under £100k and at least £142 per week (equal to 16 hours at the National Minimum or Living Wage) each
+- Earning under £100k and at least the equivalent of 16 hours a week at the National Minimum or Living Wage each

 Universal credit for childcare (for children aged 0-16)